Fady-K/Family-App/README.md

 ## assits
 The database is designed in sqlite3

-## THE Whole program is made in python, And uses Pandas module to format the table in which data is displayed
+## THE Whole program is made in python, And uses Pandas module to format the table in which the data is displayed